KwtsPls/ToposKG/README.md

   - docker: A docker file to setup a GraphDB endpoint by downloading the KG dump from our [Zenodo repository](https://doi.org/10.5281/zenodo.15704481).
   - readthedocs: Read the Docs files for better library documentation.
 Can be viewed [here](https://toposkg.readthedocs.io/).
   - stats: Statistics for ToposKG geospatial knowledge graph
-  - topos_update_tool: Tool for automatically updating ToposKG with latest source data.
+  - topos-update-tool: Tool for automatically updating ToposKG with latest source data.

 Further instructions on how to build and use its separate project is present in each subdirectory.